-NHS jobs to be matched to nationally evaluated profiles, based on information from job descriptions, person specifications and additional information.
-Having national job profiles also provides a framework to check the consistency of local evaluations.
+NHS jobs need to be matched to nationally evaluated profiles, based on information from job descriptions, person specifications and additional information.

 Using national job profiles

 Profiles work on the basis that there are posts in the NHS which are standard and have many common features.
 The job evaluation scheme uses a common language and a common set of terms to describe all jobs.
 It uses these to highlight similarities between jobs.

 Profiles apply these principles to particular job groups, for example administrative services or health science services.